African elephant: Threats

 When the international ivory trade reopened in 2006, the demand and price for ivory increased in Asia.
 In Chad's Zakouma National Park, more than 3,200 elephants were killed between 2005 and 2010.
 The park did not have sufficient guards to combat poaching and their weapons were outdated.
 Well organized networks facilitated smuggling the ivory through Sudan.

 The government of Tanzania estimated that more than 85,000 elephants were lost to poaching in Tanzania between 2009 and 2014, representing a 60% loss.

 In 2012, a large upsurge in ivory poaching was reported, with about 70% of the product flowing to China.

 China was the biggest market for poached ivory but announced that it would phase out the legal domestic manufacture and sale of ivory products in May 2015.

 Conflicts between elephants and a growing human population are a major issue in elephant conservation.
 Human encroachment into natural areas where bush elephants occur or their increasing presence in adjacent areas has spurred research into methods of safely driving groups of elephants away from humans.
 Playback of the recorded sounds of angry Western honey bees has been found to be remarkably effective at prompting elephants to flee an area.
 Farmers have tried scaring elephants away by more aggressive means such as fire or the use of chili peppers along fences to protect their crops.

+The main threats to African elephants are habitat loss and poaching, in addition to these main, most concerning threats, more recent threats emerged which includes human-made barriers and landscape modification which significantly affect and limits African elephant movement and distribution.
+Construction of fences, roads, artificial water points, and agricultural lands have reported severe impact in altering natural movement patterns, fragmenting habitats, and limiting access to seasonal resources.
+These artificial disruptions may lead the African elephants to experience increased competition as resources and confined areas are finite and would lead to intensifying human - elephant conflict as elephants are forced to enlarge their territories towards or close to agricultural landscapes and human colonized lands.